Learn more about family volunteer trips

 With more and more families picking up to travel the world, a logical question is: what about my family?
-Is traveling the world and volunteering abroad something we could do?
+Is traveling the world and volunteering as a family abroad something we could do?
 If instilling global awareness and a sense of empathy and understanding for others is a priority for you and your children, then the answer to that question is yes.
-With preparation, and a whole lot of patience, volunteering abroad with your children is not only possible, but it will be something your children will not soon forget and an undertaking that you, as a parent, will not regret.
-Finding volunteer abroad programs to participate in with your family has never been easier.
+With preparation, and a whole lot of patience, volunteering as a family abroad is not only possible, but it will be something your children will not soon forget and an undertaking that you, as a parent, will not regret.
+Finding volunteer family vacations and programs to participate in—together—has never been easier.

-Before you pack your suitcase full of sunscreen and mosquito repellent, take a few minutes to read through the list below for things you should know about volunteering abroad with children.
+Before you pack your suitcase full of sunscreen and mosquito repellent, take a few minutes to read through the list below for things you should know about volunteer vacations for families.

 1. Get the whole family involved.

-It will take a little more time and focus to find a volunteer program that works for everyone in your family.
+It will take a little more time and focus to find family service vacations that work for everyone in your tribe.
 Involve your children, to the degree you are comfortable, in the program selection process.
 Is there a part of the world you all have been hoping to visit together?
 Check out volunteer abroad programs by region.
 Do you want to expose your children to your field of work or hobby in a first-hand way?
 Look into anthropology, education, or tree planting volunteer programs.
 Would your kid cry at the first sign of dirt on his hands?
 Probably best to steer clear of certain projects.

-Involving your children in the process gets them invested and excited from the get-go.
+Involve your children in the process of searching for volunteer opportunities for families; it gets them invested and excited from the get-go.
 So in a few weeks, when they’re complaining about how their feet hurt or that there are bugs in their eyes, you can remind them of their initial excitement.

 2. It’s going to take longer than you think.